MicrosoftDocs/dynamics365smb-docs/business-central/sales-analytics-overview.md

 - TODO
 -->

-## Using financial reporting to produce financial statements and KPIs (related to sales)
+## Use financial reporting to produce financial statements and KPIs related to sales

 The **Financial Reporting** feature gives you insights into the financial data shown on your chart of accounts (COA).
 You can set up financial reports to analyze figures in general ledger (G/L) accounts, and compare general ledger entries with budget entries.
-Specifically for sales management, you can setup financial reports on the general ledger (G/L) accounts that you use for tracking sales postings.
+Specifically for sales management, you can set up financial reports on the general ledger (G/L) accounts that you use to track sales postings.

 Dimensions play an important role in business intelligence.
-A dimension is data that you can add to an entry as a parameter.
-Dimensions let you group entries that have similar characteristics, such as customers, regions, products, and salesperson, and easily retrieve these groups for analysis.
-Among other purposes, you use dimensions when you define analysis views and create financial reports.
+A dimension is data that you add to an entry as a parameter.
+Dimensions let you group entries that have similar characteristics, such as customers, regions, products, and salesperson.
+Among other purposes, use dimensions when you define analysis views and create financial reports.
 Learn more at [Work with Dimensions](finance-dimensions.md).

-For more information, see [Prepare Financial Reports with Financial Data and Account Categories](bi-how-work-account-schedule.md).
+To learn more about financial reports, go to [Prepare Financial Reports with Financial Data and Account Categories](bi-how-work-account-schedule.md).

-## Finance reporting across business units or legal entities (related to sales)
+## Finance reporting across business units or legal entities related to sales

 Some organizations use [!INCLUDE [prod_short](includes/prod_short.md)] in multiple business units or legal entities.
-Others use [!INCLUDE [prod_short](includes/prod_short.md)] in subsidiaries that must report into parent organizations. [!INCLUDE [prod_short](includes/prod_short.md)] gives accountants tools that help them transfer general ledger entries from two or more companies (subsidiaries) into a consolidated company.
+Others use [!INCLUDE [prod_short](includes/prod_short.md)] in subsidiaries that report to parent organizations. [!INCLUDE [prod_short](includes/prod_short.md)] gives accountants tools that help them transfer general ledger entries from two or more companies (subsidiaries) into a consolidated company.
 Specifically for sales management, you might want to consolidate general ledger entries for your sales accounts to be able to track sales KPIs across business units or legal entities.

 To learn more, go to [Company consolidation](finance-consolidated-company-reporting.md).

 ## Ad-hoc analysis of sales data